SckeeDoo/OS-Development-on-MAC/README.md

 dd conv=notrunc if=boot.bin of=images/floppy.flp
 qemu-system-x86_64 -fda images/floppy.fda
 ~~~

-Running this file will make all the work for you.
-All you have to have is a folder where you will have a bootloader.nasm file, kernel.nasm file, an empty folder called images
+Before running this script make sure that:
+1. You have installed brew
+2. You have created a folder for your project
+3. You have bootloader.nasm and kernel.nasm files
+4. You have installed on your make nasm packeges
+5. You have installed qemu on you machine.

+After all this is done you can run this setup.sh file